 Bob Gold made up bedtime stories to tell his children; some were written down, and some forgotten.
 The Shiny Penny is a Gold family favorite.
-We hope it will become a favorite in your home too.Get It at Amazon Get It for Kindle Barnes & Noble and Nook Google Play Books for Android Get It for Kobo
+We hope it will become a favorite in your home too.Get It at Amazon Get It for Kindle Barnes & Noble and Nook Google Play Books Get It for Kobo

 Meet three remarkable women who excelled in times when men dominated everything.

 Alicia, a young American girl in England, visits an old churchyard and evokes Elvira, a sprightly, mischievous young ghost who in turn introduces her to three women from three critical moments in history, when each triumphed in a male-dominated society.